guzegui/user-repo-search/README.md

     ```
     VITE_GITHUB_PAT=YOUR_GITHUB_PERSONAL_ACCESS_TOKEN
     ```

     You can generate a PAT from your GitHub Developer Settings (ensure it has `public_repo` scope for public repositories).

+    For more information, refer to the [GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 4.  **Start the development server:**
     ```bash